The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/faq.md

       There is also a dance partner calculator which you can use to determine exactly who the best value dance partner is.
 It can be found [here](http://partnercalc.herokuapp.com).
   - question: What is BiS for old Ultimate fights?
     answer: >-
-      With ilvl sync, you can max out on both secondary stats on a gear piece as long as that gear piece is above a certain ilvl based on the encounter's ilvl sync.
+      With iLvl sync, you can max out on both secondary stats on a gear piece as long as that gear piece is above a certain iLvl based on the encounter's iLvl sync.

-      Recommended Gearsets for these fights are items that are at the ilvl needed to max both secondaries and have Crit and either Det or DH.
+      Recommended Gearsets for these fights are items that are at the iLvl needed to max both secondaries and have Crit and either Det or DH.

-      ilvl for max stats:
+      iLvl for max stats:

       **UCoB**: 470